tyjyang/cmgtools-lite/WMass/python/plotter/README.md

 ### Produce all the histograms for data and MC processes.

 The MC histograms will make the prompt component to be subtracted from data.
 One can make all the histograms with the following command (separately for preVFP and postVFP era for now, they may be gathered at a later stage).
-For now this is also charge inclusive, but we may split by charge at least to check for any difference (the charge dependence may arise from the prompt subtraction, which is largely dominated by W).
+One can make the histograms separately for each charge by running twice with option __-c (plus|minus)__.
+The charge dependence may arise from the prompt subtraction, which is largely dominated by W.
 ```
+python runFakeRate.py -e postVFP --variables ".*" --plot-file "plots_fakerate_systTH3.txt" --options " --skipPlot " -c plus -s
-python runFakeRate.py -e postVFP --variables ".*" --plot-file "plots_fakerate_systTH3.txt" -s --options " --skipPlot "
+python runFakeRate.py -e postVFP --variables ".*" --plot-file "plots_fakerate_systTH3.txt" --options " --skipPlot " -c minus -s
 ```
-One can make the histograms separately for each charge by running twice with option __-c (plus|minus)__.

 Once the histograms are available, one has to manipulate them to get the QCD prediction, according to the formula described above.
 This can be done using this command, where the input file is just the output of the previous command
 ```
+python w-mass-13TeV/plotFakesTemplate.py plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_plus_systTH3/plots_fakerate_systTH3.root plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_plus_systTH3/postprocessing/ -b "29,26,55"
-python w-mass-13TeV/plotFakesTemplate.py plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_systTH3//plots_fakerate_systTH3.root plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_systTH3/postprocessing/ -b "29,26,55"
+python w-mass-13TeV/plotFakesTemplate.py plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_minus_systTH3/plots_fakerate_systTH3.root plots/testNanoAOD/WmassPlots/fakeRateRegion_postVFP_minus_systTH3/postprocessing/ -b "29,26,55"
 ```
+Note that the pt binning passed with __-b__ must be consistent with the one used before (which had a range 4 times larger because including the 4 iso/mT regions).

 #### Make plots in iso/mT regions for checks

 The same __runFakeRate.py__ script can be used without option __-s__ and removing __--skipPlot__ to plot histograms of given variables in all the four iso/mT regions.
 An example command is the following (default variables should be already adequate):
 ```
-python runFakeRate.py -e postVFP --plot-file "plots_fakerate.txt"
+python runFakeRate.py -e postVFP --plot-file "plots_fakerate.txt" [-c plus|minus]
 ```